qingqingqingli/discovery/README.md

 ## My process

-Before this assignment, I did not know how to work with `Python`, `Flask` and `JSON` for backend development.
-Within 3 days, I taught myself the basic concepts and completed the assignment.
+Before working on this assignment, I did not know how to work with `Python`, `Flask` and `JSON` for backend development.
+During the last 3 days, I started with understanding the problem, drawing down the process flow and tackling each technical element along the way.
+I really enjoyed the process to learn and develop something at the same time.

-Even though due to time limit, I did not have time to develop unit tests, or a containerized environment for easier testing.
-I had a lot of fun in the learning process and developing a solution.

-## Disclaimer
+## Disclaimer before testing

 `Python` is required for this project.
 If you don't have it, please follow [this link](https://www.python.org/downloads/) to download it first.
 This demonstration is done on a Linux distribution (```Pop!_OS 20.04 LTS```).